• Facebook

 • Seasonings: Salt, pepper and chopped parsley finish this dish off and make it perfect.

-Start by cutting your cabbage into quarters, then remove the core.
+Start by cutting your cabbage into quarters or thick slices, then remove the core.
 Next, shred or chop the cabbage into large pieces.
-Melt some butter in a pan, then add onion and cook until the onion is tender.
-Place the cabbage in the pan along with seasonings.
+Melt some butter in a large skillet, then add onion and sauté until the onion is tender.
+Place the cabbage in the pan.
 Cook the cabbage until it is tender and starting to brown.
-Add a little garlic and cook for another minute.
-Finally, top your sauteed cabbage with fresh herbs, then serve and enjoy.
+Add a little garlic and the seasonings and cook for another minute.
+Finally, top your sauteed cabbage with fresh parsley, then serve and enjoy.

-A collage of step by step how to cook cabbage.
+A collage of step by step how to cook the chopped vegetable with onion, garlic and seasoning.

 • The cabbage in this dish should be browned on the edges, but be careful not to burn it.
 If you feel like your cabbage is brown on the outside but not tender enough yet, feel free to add a little water to the pan to help the cabbage cook through.

-• This dish will stay fresh in the refrigerator for up to 3 days.
+• This dish will stay fresh in the refrigerator in an airtight container for up to 3 days.
 I don’t recommend freezing sauteed cabbage as it will be watery when thawed and the texture may change.

-• To make this recipe even faster, buy a bag of pre-shredded cabbage at the grocery store.
-You can even use a bag of closeslaw mix if that’s what you have on hand!
+To make this recipe even faster, buy a bag of pre-shredded cabbage at the grocery store.
+You can even use a bag of coleslaw mix if that’s what you have on hand!

 Recipe FAQs